tzechong94/csprimer/algo/analysis-of-algo/README.md

 - graphs are usually sparse due to application-specific constraints.
 Road networks must be sparse because of road junctions.
 - typically dense graphs have a quadratic number of edges while sparse graphs are linear in size.

-### Data structures for graph:
+### Data structures for graph

 adjacency matrix
 adjacency lists -> n x 1 array of pointers, where the ith element points to a linked list of the edges incident on vertex i.

 - to test if edge (i,j) is in the graph we search the ith list for j, which takes O(di), where di is the degree of the ith vertex.

 faster to test if (x,y) exists? matrix faster to find vertex degree? lists